What is Loan Analysis?

 The balance sheet (statement of financial position) is a crucial loan analysis tool.
 It shows the status of both the current and fixed assets of a potential borrower.
 The status of the current assets assists loan analysts in determining how much the entity can comfortably absorb and still settle the debt in time.
 The assets can also be used as loan security, and if it is adequate, the lender can comfortably approve and disburse the amount of loan that’s been requested by the client.

 The balance sheet also shows the movement of inventory and cash flows, which are important in assessing the financial strength of the client.
 It also shows the financial transactions of the business for a period of one year, and it can be compared to the previous year’s balance sheets to determine if the business is on an upward or downward trend.
-Credit analysts can use the balance sheet to generate financial ratios that the lender can use generate key performance measurements.
+Credit analysts can use the balance sheet to generate financial ratios that the lender can use to generate key performance measurements.

 Profit and Loss Statement for Loan Analysis